Cunt Toward Enemy

 Twenty seconds.

 He looks at Rubicon’s face, really seeing for the first time.
-He always hated shock images, but it’s like how you can look at your own shit in the bowl because it came from you, this is personal, I did this to you, fuck you, I broke your face, I broke your skeleton, nothing could dominate you more completely than that explosion, shockwaves fucking you in the bone marrow, punished on the molecular level, rattled and shook and crushed in the hand of God, you’re a warning, a message, I did this, you submitted to me down to the last atom in your body.
+He always hated shock images, but it’s like how you can look at your own shit in the bowl because it came from you, this is personal, I did this to you, fuck you, I broke your face, I broke your skeleton, nothing could dominate you more completely than that explosion, shockwaves fucking your bone marrow, punished on the molecular level, rattled and shook and crushed in the hand of God, you’re a warning, a message, I did this, you submitted to me down to the last atom in your body.

-Lazur is so hard his cock can barely fit in the hole, the suction and grip blurring his vision.
+Lazur is so hard his cock can barely fit in the hole, the suction blurring his vision.
+“I did this to you.”

 “I broke you.
 Like a toy.”